-This guide offers style and format requirements necessary for authors of research and educational products of the Internal Audit Foundation.
-No matter how knowledgeable you are about your topic or how experienced in your industry, success as a writer depends on how well you are able to communicate that knowledge and experience.
+This guide offers style and format requirements necessary for authors of research and educational products of The Institute of Internal Auditors Research Foundation (IIARF).
+No matter how knowledgeable you are about your topic or how experienced in your industry, success as an IIARF writer depends on how well you are able to communicate that knowledge and experience.

 These guidelines primarily apply to materials prepared for print.
+Criteria specific to the medium may apply for materials delivered via other media (CD, e-book, etc.).
 The project manager assigned to your product will provide you with appropriate information related to your particular product.